vele616/monorepo/packages/jobboard/website/content/jobs/remote-full-stack-engineer-pento-nixa-io-NTCba.md

 jobType: "software"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/nixa-io"
 companyWebsite: "http://www.nixa.io/"
-summary: "If you have you have a few years of professional experience in software engineering, working in a team environment, Nixa.io is looking for someone with your knowledge."
+summary: "If you have experience in full-stack development, building, running and debugging web applications, Nixa.io is looking for someone with your knowledge."
 summaryBackup: "Nixa.io is looking for a remote full-stack engineer that has experience in: #javascript, #reactjs, #golang."
-featured: 20
+featured: 7
 ---

 ## Description